Jerryxe/reinforcement_learning_temporal_difference/README.md

-# reinforcement_learning_temporal_difference
+# Reinforcement Learning - Temporal Difference
-Implementation of Temporal Difference
+Implementation of Temporal Difference based on Richard Sutton's 1988 Paper - Learning to Predict by the Methods of Temporal Differences